lhcb/first-analysis-steps/04-files-from-grid.md

 Since those tuples tend to be quite large, you might want to use your AFS work directory instead of your AFS user directory to store files.

 > ## Alternative: read files remotely instead of downloading them {.callout}
-> To avoid filling up your AFS quota with dst files, you can also pass Gaudi an XML catalog such that it can access them remotely.
+> To avoid filling up your AFS quota with DST files, you can also pass Gaudi an XML catalog such that it can access them remotely.
 >
 > First generate the XML catalog with
 > ```bash